sidpalas/devops-directive-website/content/posts/2021/04/tiny-container-image/index.md

 {{< img "images/image-sizes.png" "The progression of container image sizes!" >}}

-Hopefully you enjoyed this journey from our initial 943MB Node.js image all the way to this tiny 6.34kB Assembly image and learned some techniques you can apply to make your container images smaller in the future.
+Hopefully, you enjoyed this journey from our initial 943MB Node.js image all the way to this tiny 6.34kB Assembly image and learned some techniques you can apply to make your container images smaller in the future.